theseanything/civilservicelgbt.github.io/_publications/2018-03-01-our-plan-for-improving-the-experiences-of-LGBT-civil-servants.markdown

 ---
 title:  			"Our plan for improving the experiences of LGBT+ civil servants: a consultation"
 author:			"Civil Service LGBT+ Network"
 excerpt: 		"This is a consultation about the future work of the Civil Service LGBT+ Network."

 image: 			/image.png
 categories: 		publication

 layout: 			publication
-slug: our-plan-for-improving-LGBT-civil-servant-experiences
+slug: 			/our-plan-for-improving-LGBT-civil-servant-experiences
 ---

 <!-- Include the following to generate a Table of Contents -->